Criomby/typedtext.js/README.md

     content: [
         {
             text: "This is Typedtext.js!", // required
+            // if options for content obj are omitted, object instance configs (default or user config if set) are used
             color: "black", // optional: font color
             cursor: "|", // optional: cursor for individual word
             cursorColor: "blue", // optional: cursor color for word